AnacondaRecipes/aggregateR/README.md

 # Now go through r-essentials-feedstock and update all of the versions *very* carefully, using _'s not -'s
 ```

-## 6. Add new dependencies, either as forks of `conda-forge` recipes when available or directly.
+## 6. Add new dependencies, either as forks of `conda-forge` recipes when available or directly
 ```
 # If conda-forge has r-foo-feedstock then move our new one out of the way:
 mv r-foo-feedstock r-foo-feedstock.mran.latest